 Snæfellsjökull volcano, wearing a magnificent crown of ice, is the highest peak in this area of Iceland and is often visible on clear days from Reykjavik.
 It is this place that Jules Verne chose as the entrance to the earth’s core in Journey to the Center of the Earth.
 This is the so-called stratovolcano, the only one of its kind in this part of the island.
 It is distinguished by a characteristic, conical shape.
 Since 2001, the volcano itself and its closest surroundings have been protected in the form of a national park – Snaefellsjokull National Park.
 During our 1 and 2-day tour to Snæfellsnes you have the opportunity to look at it from almost every side.

 If climbing over the top of volcanic crater is not enough for you, why not to see the results of eruption from below the ground?
 We can take you on a journey towards the Center of the Earth in the Vidgelmir Lava Cave – one of the biggest known lava caves in Iceland.
-This cave was created by volcanic eruption 7.000 ago, while lava river began to cool down on the surface.
+This cave was created by volcanic eruption 1100 ago, while lava river began to cool down on the surface.
 The adventure begins with a staircase leading down.
 Once at the bottom you can see colorful lava and ice formations up close.
 This is one of the best accessible lava caves on Iceland and getting there does not require special skills.